jasenjackson/tea-seq/README.md

 Our computational strategy for library comparisons can be summarized in 3 main steps.
 1. Perform pair-wise comparison of non-repetitive hits for each pair of libraries.
 2. Use hierarchical clustering to observe population structure.
-3. Identify novel integrations that are over-represented in a cluster.
+3. Identify novel integrations that are over-represented in a cluster, using a hyper-geometric test.

 ## Cleaning up the FASTQ libraries
 The first step in the analysis is to process the raw paired-end read FASTQ files for  for each amplicon library.
 This can be accomplished using the 'library_filter.py' script.
 This is still a work in progress, but it has multiple steps: